 Their unlimited plan is comparable to most providers (i.e. Bluehost isn't the only web host that promises “unlimited” web hosting).

 Draconian CPU throttling / protection

 They rolled this out in 2009 and had a few customers bewildered.
 You may not have heard of CPU throttling beforehand either.
 You can find your CPU throttling when you log into the cPanel.

 Simply put, if they think your website is taking up too many resources, they might decide to preserve the server resources by freezing your CPU usage.

-However this isn’t unique to just this web host.
+However, this isn't unique to just this web hosting.
 In fact all shared web hosts restrict over-usage of resources.

 No Windows hosting

 They only offer Linux-based servers.
 In other words, you can't get Windows hosting.
 This isn't a huge concern as Linux is the most used and popular operating system for web servers.

 But for those that prefer Windows hosting, this is a problem.

 They do not offer an uptime guarantee.
 When selecting a hosting provider, you want an uptime of as close to 100% as possible.
 They do not give you a guarantee, but their Network/Server Uptime Agreement states that “most issues are resolved in approximately 15 minutes”.